Yamanami Keisuke: Death

-Yamanami fled to Otsu while Kondo sent Okita to retrieve him.
+Yamanami fled to Otsu, and Kondo sent Okita to retrieve him.
 After Yamanami returned to Mibu, he was ordered to commit seppuku.
-He asked Okita to serve as his Kaishakunin.
-There is also a theory that Kondo asked Okita to serve as Yamanami's Kaishakunin out of respect for Yamanami.
-(The Kaishakunin was usually a closest friend or family member whenever possible.)
-Yamanami saw Okita as family and the two shared a strong bond till the very end of Yamanami's life.
+He asked Okita to serve as his second, or kaishakunin.
+There is also a theory that Kondo asked Okita to serve as Yamanami's second out of respect for Yamanami.
+(The second was usually a close friend or family member.)
+Yamanami saw Okita as family, and the two shared a strong bond till the very end of Yamanami's life.

 Yamanami was buried at the Kōen Temple (光縁寺, Kōenji) in Kyoto.

 Before his death, Yamanami was the second-in-command of the Shinsengumi.
 (It is a misconception that Hijikata had always been the second-in-command.
 In fact, Hijikata became the second-in-command after Yamanami's death.)